artembrdn/oracle-rossvyaz-numbering-plan/README.md

 # oracle-rossvyaz-numbering-plan
-inserting numbering plan data from the site https://rossvyaz.gov.ru/  in the Oracle database and a quick search in the inserted data
+Inserting numbering plan data from the site https://rossvyaz.gov.ru/deyatelnost/resurs-numeracii/vypiska-iz-reestra-sistemy-i-plana-numeracii in the Oracle database and a quick search in the inserted data